-Student employees may not work more than 8 hours in one day or more than 20 hours per week, between all jobs, while attending classes.
-When classes are not in session (breaks, periods between semesters, or summer session when not attending classes) students are limited to 35 hours per week between all college jobs.
+The student work week runs from Saturday to Friday.
+By college policy, student employees may not work more than 8 hours in one day or more than 20 hours per week, between all jobs, while attending classes.
+When classes are not in session (breaks, periods between semesters, or summer session when not attending classes) students are limited to 40 hours per week between all college jobs.
 Students may also never work during a scheduled class time; a student cannot skip class to work.

-Hours worked in positions that do not require timecards are factored into the 20-hour a week limit.
-For example, a student who works as a Resident Hall Assistant on campus is limited to no more than 10 hours of student employment work per week, outside of their RA duties.
+Even though stipend positions do not require timecards, stipend positions are factored into the 20hour a week limit.
+For example, a student who works as a Resident Hall Assistant is expected to work approximately 15 hours a week or 30 hours a pay period.
+Therefore, an RA is limited to no more than 5 hours of work per week, or 10 hours per pay period, outside of their RA duties.